History Files

 Incorporating Heads of State (1948-2024)

 Israel and Palestine are irrevocably linked in terms of modern history, with the former having been carved out of a large proportion of the latter in 1948.
-The modern state of Israel is situated on the eastern coast of the Mediterranean, and is neighboured by Lebanon to the north, Syria to the north-east, Jordan to the east - along with the Palestinian West Bank - Egypt to the south, and the Palestinian Gaza Strip to the south-west, along the Mediterranean coastline.
+The modern state of Israel sits on the eastern Mediterranean coast, neighboured by Lebanon to the north, Syria to the north-east, Jordan to the east - along with the Palestinian West Bank, Egypt to the south, and the Palestinian Gaza Strip to the south-west, along the coastline.
 The West Bank and Gaza Strip are all that remains of the former Mandate Palestine territory.

 The region's history within the Near East goes back beyond the beginnings of local recorded history.
 Various independent or united city states in what was Canaan or Syria (the latter an approximate area which was larger than today's Syria) emerged into history in the second millennium BC.